Support for regular expressions

-This section describes what metacharacters the BMC PATROL Agent uses for regular expressions and where regular expressions are supported by the agent.
+This section describes what metacharacters the PATROL Agent uses for regular expressions and where regular expressions are supported by the agent.

-BMC PATROL Agent supports the limited use of file name metacharacters (UNIX) or wildcards (Windows) while creating regular expressions.
+PATROL Agent supports the limited use of file name metacharacters (UNIX) or wildcards (Windows) while creating regular expressions.
 Regular expressions enable you to take advantage of naming conventions and other predictable output.
 With these expressions, you can perform pattern matching based on text strings or numbers.

 The size of the regular expression parenthesis has been increased to 29 because PATROL KM for Log Management relies on the MLS library for handling regular expressions.

 PATROL supports regular expressions for the following components:

 - PSL functions

 - grep( )

 - Agent configuration variables

 PATROL supports a subset of regular expressions defined by the REGEXP standard (REGEX API).
 Do not confuse PATROL supported subsets with the regular expressions used by UNIX commands such as